 Zoe snickered.
 So did River.
 Kaylee blushed.
 “I guess it could be seen as symbolic,” she commented.

-When all she received were stares, she shrugged and said, “Well, you know, spreadin’ life n’ all …” She shrugged again, then looked away, ostensibly to get the attention off her.
+When all she received were stares, she shrugged.
+“Well, you know, spreadin’ life n’ all …” She shrugged again, then looked away, ostensibly to get the attention off her.

 “We’re going encrypted,” announced Deader.
 She punched a few buttons. “